MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Mail/Get-MgUserInferenceClassificationOverride.md

 A set of overrides for a user to always classify messages from specific senders in certain ways: focused, or other.
 Read-only.
 Nullable.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaBetaUserInferenceClassificationOverride](/powershell/module/Microsoft.Graph.Beta.Mail/Get-MgBetaUserInferenceClassificationOverride?view=graph-powershell-beta)

 ## SYNTAX